-Where do I apply for a marriage license?
+Where & When do I apply for a marriage license?

-Maine residents must apply in the town where they reside.
-The license is valid in any community in Maine for a period of 90 days from the date the Intentions are filed.
+- Maine residents must apply in the town where they reside.
 Couples who maintain separate Maine residences, must apply in the community in which at least one of them resides.

-If one of the parties is a Maine resident, and the other resides out of state, both parties apply in the town of residence of the Maine resident.
-The license is valid in any community in Maine for a period of 90 days from the date the Intentions are filed.
+- If one of the parties is a Maine resident, and the other resides out of state, the paperwork is filed in the Maine resident's Town.

-The license is valid for a period of 90 days from the date the Intentions are filed and is valid anywhere within the State of Maine.
+- The marriage license is valid for 90 days from the date the Intentions are filed and is valid anywhere within the State of Maine.

 How do I apply for a marriage license?

-Within 7 days after the ceremony, the Officiant must return the completed license to the Clerk's Office to be filed by the Clerk.
-Certified Marriage Certificates can be picked up for a fee of $15 for the first and $6 for each additional copy when purchased at the same time once the completed license has been filed.
+Step 4 - Completion of Paperwork Within 7 days following the ceremony, the Officiate must return the completed (signed) license to the Clerk's Office to be filed by the Clerk.
+Certified Marriage Certificates can be purchased or a fee of $15 for the first and $6 for each additional copy when purchased at the same time once the completed license has been filed.

 Merton BrownTown ClerkPhone: (207) 604-1326